Apollys/EPI-Variants-Solutions/Ch_08_Stacks_and_Queues/Ch_08_Stacks_and_Queues_Variants.md

 **Return the keys of a binary tree in a bottom-up, left-right order.**

-I would just generate a vector of keys in the reversed order (top-down, right-left) and the reverse it.
+I would just generate a vector of keys in the reversed order (top-down, right-left) and then reverse it.

 ---